Investors fear rushed decision over Barclays top roles

 Barclays and the Bank of England declined to comment.
 The FSA did not immediately respond to a request for comment.

-The second investor also told Barclays that while he would be comfortable if the chairman were an internal candidate, the appointment of the chief executive had to be an external one.
+The second investor also told Barclays that while he would be comfortable if the chairman is an internal candidate, the appointment of the chief executive had to be an external one.

 "It will be much easier for Barclays if they appoint (deputy chairman) Mike Rake as chairman, let Marcus Agius go and then get on with the process of finding a new chief executive officer.

 "The idea is have someone who can breathe fresh air into the board and I think Mike can do a good job.
-He is concerned about the reputational damage and he is the right person for the job as he has had lots of experience dealing with prickly people - he is also the chair of EasyJet EZY.L."
+He is concerned about the reputational damage and he is the right person for the job as he has had lots of experience dealing with prickly people- he is also the chair of EasyJet."

 Another shareholder told Reuters that it was essential for the bank to hire externally for both the chairman and chief executive roles on the basis that an excessively aggressive culture at the bank needs to be addressed.

-"The very basis of old City of London was uberrima fides which is Latin for 'utmost good faith,' and that is what is being denied by the culture of Barcap, which is what has become the dominant culture of the Barclays Group," the top-30 shareholder said.
-(Reporting by Chris Vellacott, Additional reporting by Stephen Mangan; Editing by Elaine Hardcastle)
+"The very basis of old City of London was uberrima fides which is Latin for 'utmost good faith' and that is what is being denied by the culture of Barcap which is what has become the dominant culture of the Barclays Group," the top-30 shareholder said.